 Best time to Visit The Southwest

 The southwest is accessible year round.
-Some places are closed during the winter like the North Rim in the Grand Canyon.
+Be sure to take into consideration if you’re planning to visit the grand canyon that some places are closed during the winter like the North Rim in the Grand Canyon.
 The summer season starting on Memorial Day to Labor day is the high season as kids are on summer vacation.
 We went in late October when the weather was still warm but the swathes of tourists were not present.

 Some of these parks can see an extreme amount of tour groups in the summer high season between Memorial Day weekend and Labor Day (late May to Early Sep).
 I also think winter would be an amazing time to visit as well.
 Snow falling on Bryce Canyon would be a completely different experience.